billgathen/stool_presentation/stool.md

 Can't write the test I want, because we don't have *enough* composition
 -----------------------------------------------------------------------

-Too many responsibilities (see: Single Responsibility Principle)
+Fizzbuzz method has too many responsibilities (see: Single Responsibility Principle)

 1. Iterate over an array
 2. Fizzbuzz each number